If a better open and click-through rate, as well as higher sales, is what you’re after — never underestimate the power of regular email list cleaning.

 Take a look at two hypothetical examples

-One business has a modest, yet carefully curated, contact list with 100 email addresses; they take their list cleaning seriously and focus on emailing only engaged contacts.
-As a result, an average of 95 recipients open their messages, resulting in a modest, yet acceptable 95% deliverability rate.
+One business has a modest, yet carefully curated, contact list with 10,000 email addresses; they take their list cleaning seriously and focus on emailing only engaged contacts.
+As a result, an average of 6,000 recipients actually open their emails, resulting in an impressive 60% open rate.

-Another business has been vigorously gathering email addresses from their customers for months and has accumulated 1000 contacts and never cleans their list.
-However, only 200 of those actually open the communications they get, leading to 20% of successful deliveries.
+Another business has been vigorously gathering email addresses from their customers for months and has accumulated 50,000 contacts and never cleans their list.
+However, only 2,500 of those actually open the communications they get, leading to a 5% open rate.

-Over the next few months of both these campaigns running, Internet Service Providers (ISPs) will most probably decide that the first company provides valuable content to its audience and should be left in peace, while the second one will get filtered out from those 20% inboxes.
+Over the next few months of both these campaigns running, Internet Service Providers (ISPs) will most probably decide that the first company provides valuable content to its audience and should be left in peace, while the second one might get gradually filtered out from those 5% inboxes.

 The moral of the story?